jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 Here's a conceptual diagram with how these relate to each other:
 ![Require and Provide Capabilities](./img/requireprovidecapabilities.png)

-More on this in the [Tanzu Application Engine Conceptual Overview documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/concepts-about-spaces.html)
+More on this in the [Tanzu Application Engine Conceptual Overview documentation](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform/saas/tnz-platform/spaces-concepts-index.html)

-In a day in the life of a Platform Engineer we will start by creating a Cluster Group, to structure the underlying Kubernetes infrastructure and define the Capabilities we want to install and expose to the Application teams.

 ## Networking